epics-base/ci-scripts/README.md

 printing every command as it is being executed and switching the dependency builds to higher verbosity.

-For local debugging, you may set `CACHEDIR` to change the location for the dependency builds. [default is `$HOME/.cache`]
+For debugging on your local machine, you may set `CACHEDIR` to change the location for the dependency builds. [default is `$HOME/.cache`]

 ## References: EPICS Modules Using ci-scripts